 Leave your ship early in the morning to drive to Ancient Epidaurus.
 Epidaurus was known throughout the Greek world as a healing sanctuary.
 It was reputed to be the birthplace of Apollo’s son Asclepius and for its theater, which is once again in use today.
-The sanctuary was looted by the Roman general Sulla, by pirates, and later by Goths in 395 A.D. -very little remains of it today.
+The sanctuary was looted by the Roman general Sulla by pirates and later by Goths in 395 A.D. and very little remains of it today.
 The prosperity brought by the Asclepieion enabled the residents of Epidaurus to construct civic monuments, including a huge theater (approximately 300 B.C.) renowned for its symmetry and beauty.
-Lunch on ship and afternoon sailing to Nafplion.
+Enjoy lunch on ship and an afternoon sailing to Nafplion.
 Overnight at port.

 Leaving Gythion cross the scenic Mani Peninsula to reach Diros and visit the spectacular caves, discovered around the 60's, which are perhaps among the most important natural sites of Greece.
 After visiting the cave drive to nearby Areopolis for a short stroll through the town.
-Mani is at the tip of the Peloponnese, a distinctive area unlike any other area in Greece - a desolate and beautiful region of underground lakes and rivers, windswept landscapes, and towers.
+Mani is at the tip of the Peloponnese, a distinctive area unlike any other area in Greece.
+It is a desolate region of underground lakes and rivers, windswept landscapes, and towers that is strangely beautiful.
 Overnight at sea to Pylos.